Breast Augmentation Surgery in Gurgaon

 Cost of breast augmentation in Gurgaon

-Breast augmentation at Dr. Shikha Bansal’s clinic in Gurgaon typically costs between ₹1,50,000 and ₹2,00,000 depending on the implant brand, the implant profile and size, the surgical approach, and whether fat transfer is combined.
-A straightforward bilateral silicone augmentation with a mid-range implant brand sits in the lower-middle of this band.
-Premium implant brands (Motiva, Mentor, Allergan / Natrelle) at the higher size and profile end of the catalogue, hybrid augmentation that adds fat transfer, or augmentation-mastopexy combined cases sit toward the upper end.
+Breast augmentation at Dr. Shikha Bansal’s clinic in Gurgaon typically costs ₹1.4 lakh to ₹2.25 lakh, with most primary cases landing near ₹1.6 lakh, depending on the implant brand, the implant profile and size, the surgical approach, and whether fat transfer is combined.
+A straightforward bilateral silicone augmentation with a mid-range implant brand sits close to that ₹1.6 lakh typical figure.
+Premium implant brands (Motiva, Mentor, Allergan / Natrelle) at the higher size and profile end of the catalogue, hybrid augmentation that adds fat transfer, or augmentation-mastopexy combined cases push a quote toward the ₹2.25 lakh end.
 Revision surgery for capsular contracture or implant exchange is quoted separately because the work depends heavily on the original pocket condition.
+These are planning figures rather than fixed prices; a firm number follows an in-person assessment.

 The main things that move the quote: implant brand and warranty (Motiva implants and the Mentor / Allergan lifetime-replacement warranties are priced higher than mid-tier brands), implant profile and size (extra-high-profile and large-volume implants cost more than moderate-profile mid-volume), surgical approach (a dual-plane pocket adds a small amount over a simple subglandular pocket; an inframammary incision is the same price as periareolar), addition of fat transfer (adds the cost of liposuction harvest, processing, and graft), and whether a lift component is combined.